Last Mile Freight Program

 Delivery Trucks

-SCAG has partnered with the Mobile Source Air Pollution Reduction Review Committee (MSRC) to establish Program Guidelines and issue a Call for Projects for the Last Mile Freight Program (LMFP).
-The LMFP is a component of a larger goods movement emission reduction effort established by the MSRC.
-Last mile freight activity is a critical component of supply chains for both consumers and intermediary businesses dealing with physical goods.
-E-commerce has had a profound impact on last mile delivery growth, and in 2020, the COVID-19 pandemic has only exacerbated the frequency of deliveries adding further stress to global supply chains.
-At the same time, air quality challenges continue to impact the public health of the region.
+SCAG has partnered with the Mobile Source Air Pollution Reduction Review Committee (MSRC) to establish the Last Mile Freight Program (LFMP).
+The LMFP is a component of a larger effort established by MSRC to reduce emissions from goods movement.
+Last-mile freight activity is a critical component of supply chains for both consumers and intermediary businesses dealing with physical goods.
+E-commerce has had a profound impact on last-mile delivery growth, and in 2020, the COVID-19 pandemic increased the frequency of deliveries, adding further stress to global supply chains, while air quality challenges continue to impact the public health of the region.
+The LMFP serves as an initial step toward implementing freight-related clean vehicles and equipment and infrastructure to support cleaner air goals.

 SCAG has developed a two-phased approach for the LMFP: